Speakers March 8 2018

 Senior Project Manager, IVL Swedish Environmental Research Institute

-Hanna Ljungkvist, MSc, is senior project manager in the waste group of IVL Swedish Environmental Research Institute.
+Hanna Ljungkvist, MSc, is Senior Project Manager in the Waste Group of IVL Swedish Environmental Research Institute.
 With a background in the automotive industry, she has worked extensively with different producer responsibility schemes such as the ELV and WEEE directives and their implementation in industry and society.
-Hanna enjoys working in the interface between industry and science, always trying to adapt a holistic systems perspective on challenges within waste management including issues from collection, sorting and recycling methods to policy development and economic boundary conditions.
+Hanna enjoys working in the interface between industry and science, always trying to adapt a holistic systems perspective to challenges within waste management including issues from collection, sorting and recycling methods to policy development and economic boundary conditions.

-GDPR – General Data Protection Regulation – How do I prepare my organisation?
+GDPR – General Data Protection Regulation – How do I prepare my organization?

-What is GDPR, that will replace PUL in may 2018?
-What are the biggest differences between PUL and GDPR?
+What is the GDPR, which will replace the Personal Data Act (PUL) in May 2018?
+What are the biggest differences between PUL and the GDPR?

 Who is internally affected by the change, or is it just an IT issue?

-How-to?
-Current state -> GAP –> Action list
+How to?
+Current status -> GAP –> Action list

-What can you earn to do this good?, more than following the law?
+What can you gain from doing this well?
+More than following the law?

 Management Consultant, Agima